Social Credit Party (New Zealand)

 The New Zealand Social Credit Party (sometimes called "Socred") was a political party that was New Zealand's third party from the 1950s to the 1980s.
-It was elected to the New Zealand House of Representatives, holding one seat at times between 1966 and 1981, and two seats from 1981 to 1987.
-It was named the New Zealand Democratic Party from 1985 to 2018, and was part of the Alliance party from 1991 to 2002.
-It returned to the Social Credit name in 2018.
+It won representation in the New Zealand House of Representatives, holding one seat at times between 1966 and 1981, and two seats from 1981 to 1987.
+While Social Credit once had significant support, particularly as a protest vote, it was disadvantaged by first-past-the-post voting as it had no geographically concentrated vote.
+Its most identifiable leaders were Vernon Cracknell (1963-70), who served just one term in parliament, and the household name Bruce Beetham, who rebuilt the party into a significant political force.
+At its zenith under Beetham in 1981, Social Credit achieved 20.7% of the vote.